eddieguo-1128/DualDiff/README.md

 ## Acknowledgements

-It's a part of [CMU 11-785: Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/S25/index.html).
+The project is completed as a part of [CMU 11-785: Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/S25/index.html).

 > *TODO - To be updated.*